TeachmanLab/MT-Data-CalmThinkingStudy/Data Cleaning/README.md

 ## Data

 The data are stored in the [MindTrails Calm Thinking Study](https://osf.io/zbd52/) project on the Open Science Framework (OSF).
-The project contains two components, with different permissions: a [Private Component](https://osf.io/jwvnb/) and a [Public Component](https://osf.io/s8v3h/).
+The project has two components, with different permissions: a [Private Component](https://osf.io/jwvnb/) and a [Public Component](https://osf.io/s8v3h/).

 ### Private Component